“Emergency” art kits give cancer patients a dose of inspiration

 VeloSano 4 took place July 21-23 in Cleveland and more than 3,200 individuals participated as riders, virtual riders and volunteers from 28 states and the District of Columbia, as well as Germany and Italy, to raise funds for cancer research.
 Nearly 26,000 donations were received from more than 22,000 donors from all 50 states, D.C., Puerto Rico, the Virgin Islands and 36 countries.
 One hundred percent of funds raised benefits cancer research at Cleveland Clinic.

-“VeloSano brings doctors, patients, families and the community together with a common goal of beating cancer,” said Brian J. Bolwell, MD, FACP, Chair of Cleveland Clinic’s Taussig Cancer Institute.
+“VeloSano brings doctors, patients, families and the community together with a common goal of beating cancer,” said Brian J. Bolwell, MD, FACP, former chair of Cleveland Clinic’s Taussig Cancer Institute.
 “Funds raised through VeloSano further cancer research and bring sophisticated options to our patients.
 In its first three years, VeloSano has funded 68 cancer research projects at Cleveland Clinic with immeasurable patient impact.”

 The annual event now has raised a total of more than $12.4 million.
 In its first three years, VeloSano awarded Cleveland Clinic cancer physicians, scientists and researchers more than $8 million to provide additional resources and help bridge the funding gap.